Big Brother 13 (American season): Alleged rigging from production

 During Week 8, a controversial Pandora's Box twist left fans wondering if production was fixing the game for certain players.
 As Head of Household for the week, Porsche Briggs openly identified her targets as the last two returning HouseGuests, Jordan Lloyd and Rachel Reilly.
-But when Porsche opened Pandora's Box, she unleashed the return of the duos twist, making both Rachel and Jordan a duo.
+But when Porsche opened Pandora's Box, she unleashed the return of the duos twist, making Rachel and Jordan a duo.
 Only one of them needed to win the Power of Veto to keep both of them safe from eviction.
 Fans suspected that the return of the duos twist was a ploy by production to keep both women in the game, as the remaining HouseGuests had made a contingency plan to vote out whichever veteran did not win the Power of Veto.
-These suspicions heightened after the Power of Veto competition was merely a redux of an earlier competition that Reilly had won.
-Houseguest Kalia Booker even suspected that the competition had not been properly tested, suggesting it had been thrown together at the last minute.
-Rachel would go on to win the veto competition, saving herself and Jordan while forcing Porsche to nominate Adam Poch and Shelly Moore by default, as they were the only pair left for Porsche to put on the block.
-Rachel would later go on to win the season while Porsche finished in 2nd place, and Jordan finished in 4th.
+These suspicions heightened after the Power of Veto competition was a redux of an earlier competition that Reilly had won.
+Houseguest Kalia Booker suspected that the competition had not been properly tested, suggesting it had been thrown together at the last minute.
+Rachel won the veto competition, saving herself and Jordan while forcing Porsche to nominate Adam Poch and Shelly Moore by default, as they were the only pair left for Porsche to put on the block.
+Rachel went on to win the season while Porsche finished in 2nd place, and Jordan finished in 4th.